TishZhou/info3350/README.md

 **Late work** is accepted subject to a limit of **five total slip days** for the semester.
 You may submit any individual assignment up to **three** days (72 hours) late.

-If you expect to miss a deadline or to be absent for an extended period due to truly exceptional circumstances, contact Professor Wilkens as far in advance as possible so that we can discuss potential accommodations.
+If you expect to miss a deadline or to be absent for an extended period due to truly exceptional circumstances, contact Jacob as far in advance as possible so that we can discuss potential accommodations.

 #### Regrade requests